markgordon22/MAKE-YOUR-MARK/README.md

 * removed the border radius class.

+Manuall testing of features.

+* simple **navigation** for site.
+* Sharp and **attractive** design
+* **Contact form** with submit button
+* **Social media links** such as Facebook and Instagram and email and phone contact details with **icons** from font awesome
+* **Image carousel** of photos from the gym.
+* **Cards** from bootstrap used for advertising the classes and its memberships.
+* **responsive layout** design thanks to bootstrap
+* bootstrap buttons to book classes and memberships.

+Feature 1: simple **navigation** for site.

+* Navigation of the site is succesful with all navbar links working sufficently.

+Feature 2:  Sharp and **attractive** design

+* Design is sharp and attractive

+Feature 3: **Contact form** with submit button

+* Contact form is working correctly.
+All labels require text input ,with email address needing an @ and phone number requiring pattern of numbers to be inserted

+Feature 4: **Social media links** such as Facebook and Instagram and email and phone contact details with **icons** from font awesome

+* Social media and contact links work correctly and redirect to external pages

+Feature 5:  **Image carousel** of photos from the gym.

+* Images slide accross correctly with previous and next buttons visible to the user.

+Feature 6: **Cards** from bootstrap used for advertising the classes and its memberships.

+* Cards are working fine as per their intended purpose.

+Feature 7: **responsive layout** design thanks to bootstrap

+* Website is fully responsive with the use of the bootstrap grid system.

 ## Bugs ##

 Here are some of the **bugs** i encountered along the way of MAKE YOUR MARK